-A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable; "For" the election of the nominees for director named in this Proxy Statement, "For" the approval of the additional issuance of 747,575 shares of the Company's common stock pursuant to an equity line of credit with Tumim Stone Capital LLC, "For" the approval of an amendment to the Company's 2018 Equity Incentive Plan to allow for additional shares available for awards, "For" the approval of the purchase of real estate from Hollywood Burger Holdings, Inc., "For" the approval of the purchase of shares of common stock of Gaucho Group, Inc., "For" the ratification and approval of the appointment of Marcum LLP as the Company's independent registered accounting firm, and "Against" the cancellation for cause of the employment contract with Scott L. Mathis, CEO.
-If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.
+A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable; "For" the approval of the issuance of up to 12,164,213 shares of the Company's common stock pursuant to the Purchase Agreement, Notes, and Rights Agreement.
+If any other matter is properly presented at the Special Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.